samukasmk/postcodes/README.md

 # postcodes
-Library to parse postal code format

-This is the another one validation libraries of postcodes in the United Kingdom.
+Library to parse postal code format.
+This is the another one validation library of postcodes from the United Kingdom pattern.

-The main goal of this package and difference of the others is to show in exactly part of postcode is wrong and need to be fixup.
+The main difference of this library is to show exactly which part of postcode is wrong and need to be fixup.

 ## Installation
 Instaling with pip (from github)